Antenna Documentary Film Festival

 Three to four feature-length documentaries at rough-cut stage will be selected for the Lab, and their creative teams will receive access to these international experts and decision-makers and be provided coaching and advice on storytelling, editing, marketing, sales and festival strategies.

-Antenna Rough Cut Lab is provided free of charge, thanks to the support of Screen NSW and the City of Sydney.
+Antenna Rough Cut Lab is provided free of charge, thanks to the support of Screen NSW and Screen Australia.

 The Rough Cut Lab Mentors this year are:

-Simon Price is an Australian-based award-winning documentary and fiction film editor.
-Simon has brought his craft and story skills to acclaimed feature films and documentaries such as Ruin (2013) Antarctica: A Year on Ice (2013) Free in Deed (2015) The Leunig Fragments (2019) Martha: A Picture Story (2019), In My Blood It Runs (2019), and Bad Behaviour (2023).
+Simon Price – Simon Price is a New Zealand-based award-winning documentary and fiction film editor.
+Simon has brought his craft and story skills to acclaimed feature films and documentaries including Ruin (2013), Antarctica: A Year on Ice (2013), Free in Deed (2015), The Leunig Fragments (2019), Martha: A Picture Story (2019), In My Blood It Runs (2019), Fire in the Mountains (2021), Man on Earth (2022), Bad Behaviour (2023).
+Widely respected for his editorial insight and storytelling expertise, Simon has collaborated with filmmakers across Australia and internationally on award-winning documentary and narrative projects.

 Antenna Rough Cut Lab is generously supported by